-This includes, but is not limited to: rifles, pistols, shotguns, pellet guns, airsoft/paintball guns, BB guns, taser/stun guns, bows and arrows, sling shots, martial arts weapons such as nun chucks or throwing stars, axes, machetes, swords, spears, bowie knives, daggers or similar knives (non-folding with blades over 3" in length), double-edged blades, or switchblades.
+This includes, but is not limited to: rifles, pistols, shotguns, pellet guns, airsoft/paintball guns, BB guns, Orbeez gel blasters (and other similar products), taser/stun guns, bows and arrows, sling shots, martial arts weapons such as nun chucks or throwing stars, axes, machetes, swords, spears, bowie knives, daggers or similar knives (non-folding with blades over 3" in length), double-edged blades, or switchblades.
 These items are not permitted in the residence halls.
 Nerf-type guns/weapons may be stored in a residence hall room, but may not be used anywhere inside of a residence hall.

 Residents found violating any part of this rule may be subject to both University and criminal charges and may be removed from University housing.
-MUPD has a 24-hour accessible weapon locker where weapons may be stored.
-If you have any questions, please call MUPD at (570) 662-4900.
+Campus Police has a 24-hour accessible weapon locker where weapons may be stored.
+If you have any questions, please call Campus Police at (570) 662-4900.